W3SRotterdam/GCS/GCS/App_Plugins/W3S_GCS/README.md

 - `CX Key`            > The custom search engine ID to use for this request.
 Visit https://cse.google.com/all to create a new search engine and retrieve the token id.
 - `API Key`           > JSON/Atom Custom Search API requires the use of an API key.
 Go to https://console.developers.google.com/apis/credentials to create an API key or to retrieve one.
 Do not forget to enable the Google Custom Search API via Library.

-### 2. Add domains to the cultures & hostnames
-The plugin requires the domain names to be configured at the top level (homepage) of the content tree if you wish to search through multiple domains.

-### 3. Add search node to the tree
+### 2. Add search node to the tree
-Allow the `Search` document type to be created underneath content of any desired type.
+Allow the `Search` document type to be created underneath content of any desired type in the `Developers` section.
 Then add a search page to the node tree.

-### 4. Configure the templates
+### 3. Configure the templates
-A basic installation of GCS only needs two html elements to be inserted in the template file you've created whilst creating the document type.
+A basic installation of GCS needs two html elements to be inserted in the template files.

-##### Search input
+##### 3.1 Search input
 To allow a user to search throughout your website you will need to add a input field on any desired page.
 Copy the following snippet anywhere in one of your templates to add a search input field.